IncQueryLabs/systematic-sample-models/README.md

    In particular, both for cross-references and Relationship types, our aim is not simply to generate one instance for each kind.
    Rather, we aim to generate cross-reference instances and Relationship instances for each combination of _concrete element types_ conformant to the source and target metaclasses.

+   In time, the models hosted here will progressively grow to cover more and more.

 **Non-goals:**
    * coverage of UML profiles
    * avoiding warning/error markers if validation is performed against any validation suite